 States and Territories developed the first Unified and Combined State Plans for the four-year period covering PYs 2016 through 2019 (July 1, 2016 - June 30, 2020) in the Spring of 2016.
 In the Spring of 2018, States and Territories developed these modifications covering PYs 2019 and 2020 (July 1, 2019 - June 30, 2020).
 Theses approved Unified and Combined States Plans and their modifications are available on the WIOA State Plan Portal.

-In the Spring of 2020, States and Territories submitted their second four-year State Plans covering Program Years 2020 through 2023 (July 1, 2020 through June 30, 2024).
-The U.S. Departments of Education and Labor are currently reviewing and approving these State Plans.
-They will also be available on the WIOA State Plan Portal.
+In the Spring of 2020, States and Territories submitted their second four-year Unified and Combined State Plans covering PYs 2020 through 2023 (July 1, 2020 - June 30, 2024).
+In the Spring of 2022, States and Territories submitted modifications covering PYs 2022 and 2023 (July 1, 2022-June 30, 2024).
+These approved State Plans and modifications are also available on the WIOA State Plan Portal.

-The WIOA State Plan Portal is part of the joint State Plan Requirements Information Collection Request (OMB No. 1205-0522).
-The portal is the approved method by which States submit and modify their Unified and Combined State Plans.
+The U.S. Departments of Labor and Education (the Departments) collaborate to administer the joint State Plan Requirements Information Collection Request (OMB No. 1205-0522), which includes the VR Services Portion.
+As outlined in the joint information collection, the WIOA State Plan Portal is the approved method by which States submit and modify Unified and Combined State Plans.

 The Departments have developed several technical assistance tools related to Unified and Combined State Plans.
 Please visit the Innovation and Opportunity Network on WorkforceGPS.